opentok/opentok-rtc/README.md

   how long room names are associated with OpenTok session IDs.
 The app stores the last time a session is used and if when we fetch it from Redis we determine it's older than this max age (in days).
 This is the key where that value (in days) should be stored.
-  By default, sessions live two days.
+  By default, sessions live for two days.

   The config.json setting is `OpenTok.maxSessionAge`.
 The environment variable name is `TB_MAX_SESSION_AGE`.